Rochelle Humes: 2001–2005: S Club Juniors and S Club 8

 The Juniors began work on their second album in January 2003 and the band joined S Club on their S Club United tour in April 2003 where the announcement came of a name change to S Club 8 and an upbeat fifth single, "Fool No More".
 The single released on 30 June reached number four in the UK chart, selling 26,000 copies in its first week and overall 75,000 copies in the UK.
 A second single, "Sundown", was released in the UK on 29 September 2003 reaching number four in the UK and became their sixth and final top ten hit, selling 37,000 copies in its first week and 80,000 altogether.
 The album, Sundown, was released on 13 October 2003 to dismal reviews.
 It reached number 13 in the UK charts falling to 40 in the second week.
 It sold 60,000 copies in the UK and 315,859 worldwide.
 A sixth single, "Don't Tell Me You're Sorry", was released in the UK on 29 December 2003 and reached number 11 in the UK, becoming their first single to chart outside the top ten.

 S Club 8 went on to I Dream for 19 Entertainment as they had already agreed to do it.
 Unlike the S Club 7 shows which focused upon the band's fictional exploits, I Dream saw S Club 8 as members of a larger ensemble cast.
 I Dream revolved around the summer school Avalon Heights, run by Professor Toone (played by Christopher Lloyd), where the characters tried to improve on their talents in the performing arts.
 The show featured many songs and dances: normally two songs per episode.
 S Club 8 split up in early 2005.

+In 2018, Rochelle shut down rumours of appearing in an S Club 8 reunion, and admitted that she struggled to remember most of her time in S Club 8.